eadf/intersect2d.rs/README.md

 ad.compute(false);
 if let Some(result) = ad.get_results() {
     for (p,l) in result.iter() {
-        println!("Intersection @{:?} Involved lines:{:?}", p, l);
+        // The 'l' variable contains a list of '_l' indices println!("Intersection @{:?} Involved lines:{:?}", p, l);
     }
 }